<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<link rel="alternate" href="https://artopportunities.org/en/press-play-collage-in-print/30010" />
+<link rel="alternate" href="https://artopportunities.org/en/unearthing-foundations-latinx-latine-call-for-art/30139" />

 <author>